 The automobile market in developed parts of the world offers a wider variety of options when it comes to cars, prices, processes, durability, offerings, and much more.
-Nigeria at the moment has not peaked to the point where other countries would want to buy used cars from here in Nigeria, and ship it internationally.
+Nigeria at the moment has not peaked to the point where other countries would want to buy used cars from here in Nigeria, and ship them internationally.
 This is why car dealers, owners, prefer buying cars from outside the country and then import them back into the country.

 As a result of the rate of development and civilization in these countries, indigenes know how to use products and stop using them and leaving them in a reusable condition for the next consumer.
 A major product that is easily reused by other persons is a Car.
 A car can be bought and used for years till the parts wear out, and these parts can be replaced and the body of the car reworked to perfection.